15.4 C

 $ find /home -type f -name “.*”

 Hidden folders are usually prefixed by a single dot(.) in Linux systems.
-Use the above command to list out all the hidden folders you have inside your /home directory.
+Use the above command to list all the hidden folders inside your /home directory.

-Find command is also useful for searching files based on user groups.
-You can search for specific files for certain user groups and modify file permissions very quickly using Linux find commands.
+The find command is also useful for searching files based on user groups.
+You can search for specific files for certain user groups and quickly modify file permissions.

 28. Find A File that Belongs to User